 When I first bought my dry brush (you can get a good one for $10, so it isn’t expensive), it was after I read an article on how dry brushing was so good for you.
 Why is it so good for you?
 Dry brushing is said to help your body release toxins.
-The circular motions of the dry bristles on your skin help stimulate skin regeneration, help your body release toxins (amazing since your skin is your largest organ), and offer stress relief.
-Though you want to dry brush your whole body, especially important spots to hit are behind your knees and your elbows.
+The circular motions of the dry bristles on your skin help stimulate skin regeneration, your body release toxins (amazing since your skin is your largest organ), and with stress relief.
+Though you want to dry brush your whole body, especially important spots to hit are behind your knees and elbows.

 For dry brushing you want to work your way toward your heart.
 I start at my ankles and work my way up my torso.
 Next I do my arms, beginnings at my wrists and working in to my heart.

 Dry Brushing to Exfoliate Your Skin